ruboto/ruboto/CONTRIBUTING.md

 Contributing
 ============

 Want to contribute?
 Great!
+We look forward to what you can do.

+## Communication

-Meet us in #ruboto on irc.freenode.net, fork the project and start coding!
+Meet us in #ruboto on irc.freenode.net or on [https://gitter.im/ruboto/ruboto] or on the Google Group.

+## How to contribute

+Fork the project and start coding!  :)

     "But I don't understand it well enough to contribute by forking the project!"

 That's fine.
 Equally helpful:

 * Use Ruboto and tell us how it could be better.